AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module11/ex5.md

 ![RTCDP](./images/s3j.png)

-if you'd like to add more segment exports, you can click **Edit Activation** to restart the process and add more segments.
+If you'd like to add more segment exports, you can click **Activate** to restart the process and add more segments.

 ![RTCDP](./images/s3k.png)